rerobots/py/doc/tutorial.rst

 Tutorial
 ========

-This tutorial demonstrates how to work with client code.
-For the :doc:`cli`, there is a different :ref:`tutorial <ssec:cli-example>`.

 Begin by `getting an API token
 <https://help.rerobots.net/webui.html#making-and-revoking-api-tokens>`_ (`from
 the Web UI <https://rerobots.net/tokens>`_).
 There are several ways to make it